The Garden Isle of Kauai

 The island of Kaua'i has also been a hot spot for feature films.
 Dozens of filmmakers and producers have chosen the Garden Isle for a backdrop in their movies.
 To name a few - Lilo and Stitch, Jurassic Park, Indiana Jones, Dragonfly, Mighty Joe Young, Outbreak, Six Days Seven Nights, The Thorn Birds, and Hook.
 If you remember the majestic green cliffs and lush jungle scenery from these movies - well, that's Kaua'i.

-We at Hawaii Guide are huge supporters of preserving the waters around Kauai.
-If you feel the same, the Be Reef Safe, a global campaign that empowers consumers and businesses to make positive choices for our oceans and reefs, initiative is something to check out.
+We at Guide of US Hawaii are huge supporters of preserving the waters around Kauai.
+If you feel the same, the Be Reef Safe, a global campaign that empowers consumers and businesses to make positive choices for our oceans and reefs, the initiative is something to check out.
 Learn more.